lkodinsson/MARS/Basic/Talents.md

 **Cost:** Variable
 **Requirements:** Max Strength 11+, Max Resolve 11+, Trained in Athletics

-Once per turn as a free action you may spend 2 focus to recover half of your endurance.
+Once per turn as a free action you may spend 2 focus to recover endurance equal to half of your maximum.
 This ability can be used a number of times based on its advancement.

 ##### Table: Second Wind Steps & Cost
 | Step Cost | Total Cost | Number of Uses |